‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 He underlined the government’s aim to reverse all economic losses, adding “our first objective is to go back to achieve 2017 economic indicators”.

-He insisted that the proper and transparent implementation of the PSDP would facilitate the attainment of a 3.5 per cent GDP growth rate with ease.
+He insisted that the proper and transparent implementation of the PSDP would facilitate the attainment of a 3.5pc GDP growth rate with ease.

-The minister acknowledged the deep and steep vulnerability faced by the country, but stated that efforts had been made to prevent further decline.

 He emphasised that it should be a national goal to steer Pakistan towards the path of development.